kubedb/docs/docs/guides/milvus/quickstart/distributed.md

 milvus-cluster-streamingnode   2m55s
 ```

-The four roles other than `streamingnode` were created even though only `streamingnode` was specified — they are the defaulted distributed components.
+The four roles other than `streamingnode` were created even though only `streamingnode` was specified.

 ```bash
 $ kubectl get pods -n demo -l app.kubernetes.io/instance=milvus-cluster